adrianHards/learning-rails/rails/react.md

 ### Step 2.
 Create a resource

 ```
-rails g resource item name:string description:text
+rails g resource movie title:string description:text
 ```

 - This will generate:
-  1. a `migration` to create a table for items in db/migrate/\_create_items.rb;
+  1. a `migration` to create a table for movies in db/migrate/\_create_movies.rb;
-  2. an `Item model` in app/models/item.rb;
+  2. an `Movie model` in app/models/movie.rb;
-  3. a `Item controller` in app/controllers/users_controller.rb;
+  3. a `Movie controller` in app/controllers/movies_controller.rb;
-  4. `resources :items` in config/routes.rb
+  4. all CRUD actions in config/routes.rb

 <!--
 ### 1.1 Setup CORS <br>